 Center of the Future of Museums shared two blog posts that relate to using innovative ways to appeal to audiences through social media while still maintaining its overall mission.
 The first, was written by Jeff Martin, and discussed attaching cameras to two cats who roam the grounds of the Philbrook Museum of Art in Oklahoma.
 Before a press release was made, the cat cams went viral, without taking emphasis away from the mission of the museum.
 Visitors were aware of the cats, but by offering a “cat’s eye view” through the cameras, personal connections were made to the institution.

 The second article considers using “celebrities” found in collections as a way to communicate with audiences.
-Mr. Blobby the Blobfish, and Sue, the T-Rex, found in the Australian Museum in Sydney, were interviewed to demonstrate how pieces from an institution’s collection can be “spoke specimens” for that organization.
+Mr. Blobby the Blobfish found in the Australian Museum in Sydney and Sue the T. Rex at the Field Museum in Chicago were interviewed to demonstrate how pieces from an institution’s collection can be “spoke specimens” for that organization.
 The interview also considered how these “spoke specimens” can be simultaneously online, and in physical displays.

 The Western Museums Association blog features four brief video interviews with museum technology experts who discuss creating a social media strategy and the benefits of social media use.
 The third video, about determining who will speak for the museum on social media, is particularly relevant for institutions just establishing an online presence.